-BIF is currently working in 3 countries - Malawi, Myanmar and Nigeria
+BIF is currently working in 3 countries - Malawi, Myanmar and Nigeria - and other selected DFID priority countries.

 DFID funded the pilot phase of BIF (2010 to 2013) supporting business innovation to promote inclusive development in low-income countries.
 The project supported profitable core business activity that delivered a high development impact; creating jobs, integrating local farmers and entrepreneurs in international supply chains and providing quality and affordable services to low-income consumers.